Mvwestbury/AncientGenomicsWorkshop25/README.md

 2. Flip H1 and H2 if negative for easier comparisons

 `awk '$1~/Cave/&&$2~/Cave/&&$3~/Spot/ {print}' Spottedmap_minind11_aardwolfH4.jack.txt | awk '{if ($6>0) print $1,$2,$3,$6,$9; else print $2,$1,$3,$6*-1,$9*-1;}' | sort -r -k 5 | less`

+### Question: Which individuals have the most gene flow?
+Which have the least (remember ABBA-BABA / ABBA+BABA so positive = more ABBA)

 * If comparing between methods, you can also filter and plot using R
 ```R